junegunn/vader.vim/README.md

       the block is recognized as a pending test case and does not affect the exit status.
-    - If the environment variable `VADER_OUTPUT_FILE` is set, the test results will be written to it as well
+    - If the environment variable `VADER_OUTPUT_FILE` is set, the test results will be written to it as well, otherwise they are written to stderr using different methods (depending on Neovim/Vim).

 Syntax of .vader file
 ---------------------